Luggage carrier: Mounting

-Bicycles may have eyelets, tapped with a standard thread, at the dropouts on the rear chainstays, and on the front fork blades.
-Mounting a bike rack is possible without these eyelets, but requires additional hardware.
+Bicycles may have eyelets, possibly tapped with a standard thread, at the dropouts on the rear chain stays, and on the front fork blades.
+Heavy-duty carriers are often mounted directly at the axles.
+Mounting a bike rack is possible without eyelets, but requires additional hardware.
 A style of rack clamps only to the seatpost, does not require eyelets or additional hardware, but has a limited capacity.

-Luggage carriers can be mounted on recumbents and on folding bicycles, but may require customization or additional hardware.
+Luggage carriers can be mounted on recumbent and folding bicycles, but may require customization or additional hardware.
 Additionally, specialized or customized luggage carriers are often required on bicycles with (rear) disc brakes or full suspension.

 A common type of child seat designed for carrying an infant on a bicycle mounts to a rear luggage carrier.
 Some models of child seat are not attached to a luggage carrier but are fixed to the seat tube.

 Some luggage carriers come in more than one size to accommodate different sized frames.
 A common variation is for there to be a different model for road bicycles and mountain bikes.